oz-code/OzCodeDemo/OzCodeDemo/02.Search/README.md

 When debugging objects and collections, you are often looking for a specific property or field, or a value held within a property or field.
 Unfortunately, this usually involves either a lot of clicking and scrolling, or writing custom debug-specific code.
 Finding items (even in simple structures) is not easy, not to mention doing so in a complex object graph.
 With our ***Search*** feature, this is no longer the case.
 Quickly and effortlessly search member names and values, no matter the size of the collection or complexity of the object graph!

 ##Using Search

+In this demo, we'll try and figure out a problem that has to do with the Managed Extensibility Framework (or MEF), which is a part of .NET that enables developer to build extensible applications with a plug-in architecture, and behaves a bit like a Dependency Injection container.
+If you'll notice, our entire OzCode demo application is built on top of MEF!

 In order to run this demo press the _Search_ button in the demo application.
 ![Search button](Resources/SearchButton.png)